 For those innovations that have positive results and have the potential for continued development and implementation, the Department is interested in learning more about continued efforts regarding costeffectiveness and feasibility when scaled to additional populations and settings.
 EIR projects at the Mid-phase level are encouraged to test new strategies for recruiting and supporting new project adoption, seek efficiencies where project implementation has been too costly or cumbersome to operate at scale, and test new ways of overcoming any other barriers in practice or policy that might inhibit project growth.
+Earlyphase grantees that are not yet ready to scale are still encouraged to think about how their innovations might translate to other populations or settings in the long term and to select their partners and implementation sites accordingly.

-Finally, all EIR applicants and grantees should consider how they need to develop their organizational capacity, project financing, or business plans to sustain their projects and continue implementation and adaptation after Federal funding ends.
-EIR encourages all grantees to engage in sustainability planning as part of a funded project.
+All EIR applicants and grantees should also consider how they need to develop their organizational capacity, project financing, or business plans to sustain their projects and continue implementation and adaptation after Federal funding ends.
 The Department intends to provide grantees with technical assistance in their dissemination, scaling, and sustainability efforts.